There are three steps building owners and school districts can take to create a safe environment for building occupants.

 In cases where there is limited or no existing mechanical ventilation, the assessment would then focus on available options and provide the design professional with documentation to provide ventilation options.

 Submit the Ventilation Verification assessment report to qualified design professionals (licensed mechanical engineer, certified industrial hygienist [CIH] or mechanical design professional as defined by state or provincial guidelines).

 Begin Repairs, Adjustments, Replacements and Upgrades

-Work with the design professional to determine cost effective options to improve ventilation, filtration energy efficiency for the students, parents and staff that depend on a healthy learning environment.
+Work with the design professional to determine cost-effective options to improve ventilation and filtration energy efficiency for the students, parents and staff who depend on a healthy learning environment.